Gary Numan: 2020–present

 Numan's nineteenth solo studio album Intruder was released on 21 May 2021.
 The title track was released earlier, on 11 January 2021.
 Numan discussed its genesis with writer Guy Mankowski, who has a chapter on Numan's legacy in his book Albion's Secret History: Snapshots of England's Pop Rebels and Outsiders, as part of an interview series on influential English artists for Zer0 Books.

-Following his US Intruder tour in late 2021 and early 2022, Numan began a 17-venue UK tour between late April and late May 2022.
+Following his US Intruder tour in late 2021 and early 2022, Numan began a 17-venue UK and Ireland tour between April and May 2022.

 Numan performed at the Cruel World Festival in Pasadena, California on 20 May 2023.
 After a nearby lightning storm led to an early evacuation, truncating Iggy Pop's set and cancelling Siouxsie Sioux's headlining set entirely, a second show was quickly announced for the following day, with Siouxsie, Pop and Numan returning.

 In October 2023, Numan performed a series of eight acoustic gigs, playing songs from his repertoire in a new way in smaller, intimate settings.
 Locations included Wylam Brewery, Newcastle upon Tyne, Manchester Cathedral, and Church of St John-at-Hackney in London.

 In February 2024, Numan announced a UK tour to celebrate the 45th anniversary of his 1979 studio albums Replicas and The Pleasure Principle.
 Including shows in Norwich, Sheffield, Glasgow, Newcastle upon Tyne, Manchester, London, Bristol, Cardiff, Bournemouth, Birmingham and Nottingham between 19 May and 1 June.

 In March 2025, he was featured on lead vocals on a track called "Polished Chrome (The Friend Pt.
 1)" on a new studio album released by the German techno DJ Chris Liebing.

 On 28 June 2025 Numan made his debut at the Glastonbury Festival, playing the Park Stage.